 Use 1/2 the amount required and add more if needed.

 Greek seasoning is another option that you can use to replace Italian seasoning.

 Start with ½ of the required amount and adjust as needed.

 Use this replacement to season meat, poultry, fish, soups, stews, and sauces.

 Use a 1:1 ratio to replace Italian seasoning with herbes de Provence.

-Consider using one of the above substitutes for Italian seasoning instead of running to the grocery store when you run out of Italian seasoning mid-recipe.
-Homemade Italian seasoning is the best option, as the ingredients are staples in most kitchens.
-Otherwise, dried basil and herbes de Provence work well as swaps.
+Consider using one of the above substitutes for Italian seasoning.
+Doing so is better than running to the grocery store when you run out of it mid-recipe.
+Homemade Italian seasoning is your best option.
+Its ingredients are staples in most kitchens, so you’ll not have trouble making it.
+Otherwise, dried basil works well as an Italian seasoning substitute.